Dalton-Klein/Dalton-Klein/README.md

 ## What's I'm doing now

-🔭 I’m currently working on a Spotify clone using React and Typescript, focusing on test coverage and clean code structure, 🌱 I’m currently learning EpicReact.dev from @kentcdodds 💬 Ask me about testing React apps
+🔭 I’m currently working on my ChessLeague game.
+Hoping to bring it to the iOS store!
+🌱 I’m currently learning more about socket.io and webRTC.
+🏙️ I’m currently looking for a full time job to earn money for my efforts.
 😄 Pronouns: he/him/his

 ## My Languages and tools